-Costs incurred related to investment properties in use, such as maintenance and repairs, insurance and property taxes, are recognized as cost in the income statement for the quarter they refer to.
+Costs incurred related to investment properties in use, such as maintenance and repairs, insurance and property taxes, are recognized as cost in the statement of income for the year they refer to.

 An investment property is written off on sale or when it is no longer in use and no future benefits will arise from the sale.
 Any gain or loss on the write-off of a property (calculated as the difference between the net revenue from sale and its book value) is recognized in profit or loss for the period in which the property is written off.